satvikxbansal/Spotter--Mediapipe-/README.md

 - The ranker can boost previously helpful insights and penalize recently dismissed or not-helpful ones.
 - Ranking is goal-aware, so strength, performance, and longevity users can receive different priorities from the same evidence.

+Delivery and engagement records are now account-scoped and sync-ready.
+They include tombstone and merge behavior so a future backend can keep cooldowns and helpful/not-helpful learning consistent across devices without storing raw workout, camera, pose, or face data inside those records.

 The app also has an LLM-ready seam:

 - `AIInsight.toLLMContext()` creates a derived, Codable context package.